jokokoloko/wraith/README.md

 $ npm start
 ```

-If you want to use Redux DevTools to debug Redux, download the Chrome extension here: [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd/related?hl=en)
+To use Redux DevTools for debugging the state of the application, download the Chrome extension here: [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd/related?hl=en)

 ## Production